Christian Scott aTunde Adjuah was one of the last musicians to perform in a New York club. The resulting album could win him a Grammy.

 One particular document that has had a profound impact on Adjuah’s development was Harrison’s 1992 album “Indian Blues.”
 Featuring the late Dr. John, pianist Cyrus Chestnut and drummer Carl Allen, “Indian Blues” combined Harrison’s signature “Nouveau Swing” with Afro-Indian, second line, and the rhythm-and-blues sounds of the Crescent City.
 As Harrison dressed in full Black Indian regalia for his album cover, 20 years later Adjuah would do the same for his album “Christian aTunde Adjuah.”

 Coupled with the addition to his birth name (Scott), “Christian aTunde Adjuah” marked the beginning of both his reclamation and acknowledgment of his identity within that rich tradition, first introduced to him as a “spy boy” for his grandfather Big Chief Donald Harrison Sr., one of few to be a chieftain of four clans of Black Indians in Louisiana: chief of the Cherokee Brave, the Creole Wild West, the White Eagles and the Guardians of the Flame.
-Today, Adjuah is a chieftain as well, starting his own tribe, Chief Adjuah and the Xodokan Nation, in 2017.
+Today, Adjuah is a chieftain as well, with his own tribe, Chief Adjuah and the Xodokan Nation, a modern version of the Brave, his grandfather’s first clan.

 Even though he’s not even 40, Adjuah considers himself a veteran musician passing the torch to those who will follow him.
 In keeping with the tradition of his predecessors, his group has become a platform for the next generation of this music’s players and instrumentalists.